SPLECHT/ManufacturingOS/README.md

 * Thread-Safe Data Synchronization: Completely rewrote the subscriber and publisher architectures in C#.
 Implemented robust lock mechanisms to safely pass high-frequency background DDS thread data into Unity's main rendering and physics thread without race conditions.
 * True "Plug-and-Play" Digital Twin: The platform no longer requires hardcoded IP addresses or separate bridge instances.
 Utilizing DDS Network Discovery, the Unity HMI dashboard automatically detects and connects to robotic fleets within the same ROS_DOMAIN_ID.

-This architectural shift transforms ManufacturingOS from a conceptual simulation bridge into a robust, deployment-ready Industrial IoT and Teleoperation platform.
+This architectural shift transformed ManufacturingOS from a conceptual simulation bridge into a robust, deployment-ready Industrial IoT and Teleoperation platform.

+⚡ VERSION 2.0 : The Native DDS Era (Current Architecture) With the FastDDS backbone established, the platform now supports advanced, zero-latency industrial features.

+Phase 5: Interactive Off-line Programming (OLP) & GUI ---- IN PROGRESS ----